Residential Real Estate

 - And, house prices have risen around 3+% in the more popular housing price points and areas further exasperating the situation (although this appreciation now appears to be slowing).

-- And there is little entry-level construction going on in our area, just larger homes and new rentals.
+- And there is still little entry-level construction going on in our area, just larger homes and new rentals.

 - As a result of the previous two points, we are experiencing the current housing inventory shortage (the shelves are empty in our starter housing price points).

-- Foreclosures are on the decline.
+- Foreclosures rates continue to decline.

 - There is continued confidence that the new tax and jobs act will further stimulate the economy with more jobs as the economy remains robust.